keatura/my-ordinary-vault-md/Andefaelt/000_old/Runeforged.md

-Runeforged are a race of sentient automatons created to intelligently serve a master who orders one to be made for them.
+Runeforged are a Species of sentient automatons created to intelligently serve a master who orders one to be made for them.
 Through many different means, a Runeforged may gain their freedom and live normally among society.
 Devised by Dwarven engineers in the year 1453, Runeforged traditionally were powered by steam boilers and were basically just smaller version of what we now recognize as Laborjacks.
-As the invention of diesel power and advances in cortex technology has advanced, increased the intellectual capacity of a Runeforged, they began to start declaring themselves as an independent race to the other humanoid species living.
+As the invention of diesel power and advances in cortex technology has advanced, increased the intellectual capacity of a Runeforged, they began to start declaring themselves as an independent species to the other humanoid species living.
 After a revolution in the years 1823 - 1842, Runeforged succeeded in cementing their independence, being recognized as a species and earning their places in society.
-This allowed them to start making their way into trades, like working ports (which they are very renowned in for their stamina due to being automatons), and also are very popular to be hired into ship crews.
+This allowed them to start making their way into trades, like working ports, which they are highly valued, and are also very popular to be hired into ship crews.
 Though not all Runeforged work heavy labor trades, many, especially of the lighter models, find themselves working in bars, restaurants, and other work that allows them to showcase their incredible stamina.

+Their nature means that Runeforged do not have a concept of "gender" the same way that other species do.
+While the model, manufacturer, and general deviance may change the voice of a Runeforged from one individual to another, Their focus is more on unity as a whole community, with no focus on individuals and families.
+It is generally accepted to refer to Runeforged as:
+- They/Them
+- It/Its
+Though, they do accept traditional gendered pronouns as a form of closer bond to people they are close to, whether friends or coworkers.

 **Age**
 A Runeforged' body typically lasts around 20 years before needing major repairs. due to real sentience in Runeforged' cortexes only being a more recent development, it is unsure how long a cortex lasts before its ability to retain memories and emotions fades, though regular maintenance can extend this.
 It is impossible to transfer memories from one cortex to another, so if a cortex is to fade, it is permanent death.